rockymadden/stringmetric/readme.md

 println(HammingMetric.compare("1011101", "1001001"))
 ```

-Output: _(Note the exception of integers, rather than doubles, being returned)_
+Output: _(Note the exception of integers, rather than doubles, being returned.)_
 ```shell
 3
 2